 A new 55-kilometre Great Walk was constructed in Paparoa National Park from 2017 as a memorial to the 29 men killed in the 2010 Pike River mine disaster.
 It opened to trampers and mountain-bikers in late 2019.
 A side track leads to the mine site.

 In the high season, a pass is needed and a higher fee is charged for accommodation; in return the huts and tracks are of a better standard than in other areas.
 Some huts have flush toilets, heating, and gas cooking.

 Imagine walking the length of New Zealand – more than 2,600 kilometres.
 For years this was a dream for many people, but journalist Geoff Chapple made it a reality.
 He walked from north to south, through small towns and across stunning landscapes.
 Eventually the Te Araroa Trust, headed by Chapple, began making official trails along the route.
 In 2011 the collaborative venture ‘joined the dots’ from Cape Rēinga to Bluff.
 By 2018 a thousand ‘through walkers’ were completing the whole trail each year.

 There was still an unsatisfied demand for walking tracks.
 It came partly from overseas tourists and partly from urban baby-boomers wanting to stay fit, and from an appreciation of New Zealand’s distinctive environment.

-Some private walks were developed as farmers looked to diversify and find a new use for old shearers’ huts.
+Private walks were developed as farmers looked to diversify their income streams and find a new use for old shearers’ huts.
 Usually the accommodation is comfortable and meals are provided.
-The Banks Peninsula Track, and Tora Coastal Walk in the south Wairarapa, are well-known examples.
-People pay several hundred dollars for the privilege of using private tracks, and the walkways have become a major recreational resource in New Zealand.
+The Banks Peninsula Track and Tora Coastal Walk in south Wairarapa are well-known examples.
+People pay several hundred dollars for the privilege of using private tracks, and the walkways have become a major recreational resource.

 Acknowledgements to Shaun Barnett